-- Supported Windows systems: Vista, 7, 8 and corresponding server versions.
+- Supported Windows systems: Vista, 7, 8, 8.1 and their server counterparts.
 Of course, visual styles must be enabled; otherwise, drawing will be done by the default Windows engine (that's the way I've designed it).

 - Left and right tab alignments aren't supported.
 I suppose it is not very convenient for a user to lean the head towards the shoulder for a tab's caption to be read, don't you think so?
 But, if you badly need that feature, you can implement it by yourself.

 - This article shows how you can subclass some standard .NET controls and override some properties to reach the desired effect.